kovidomi/BBTAG-Improvement-Mod/USER_README.txt

 Known issues
 ==========================
-- the background text on the stage "Duel Field" gets scaled incorrectly
+- The background text on the stage "Duel Field" gets scaled incorrectly
 - The regionlock is still not completely unlocked
 - "Quick switching" characters in tutorial mode causes palettes to switch